aerosol/wb/doc-food/index.md

 ## Why?

-Everyone needs to write their own static page generator and this one is special, just like every other one :angel:
+Everyone needs to write their own static page generator and this one is special (just like every other one :angel:).

 ### Can I see a demo?